It is always told that the graviton has spin +2 or -2 and that the Higgs particle has spin 0.

 The gravitational field consists of what we called gravitons, marble-like pieces of space.
 Sometimes the gravitons are filled in with colored gluon pairs, in doing so forming the third Higgs field.
 The field consisting of colored gluon pairs is the strongest field and it is this field that is supposed to form the vacuum, the grid onto which all events are attached.
 More about it below.

-Superposed to the colored gluon pairs Higgs field are the spin 0 photon Higgs field and the spin 0 neutrinophoton Higgs field.
 Mind superposed contributions don't see each other.
 An absorption from a Higgs field choses which Higgs field becomes real, at that spacetime point of absorption.
 The absorption holds as a measurement of the Higgs field.

-As said, the first generation (quarks u and d, the electron and the positron, and the electron neutrinos) absorps from the neutrinophoton Higgs field.
+As said, the 1rst generation (quarks u and d, the electron and the positron, and the electron neutrinos) absorps from the neutrinophoton Higgs field.
 The absorption from the Higgs field is the only connection with the vacuum, the only way to conclude that the absorbing particle is here and now.
 As long as the absorbing particle does so, there is no connection to the third Higgs field, the vacuum made of colored gluon pairs.
 So as far as our interactions reach, the third field doesn't exist, although it still is the strongest vacuum field.
-We, ordinary people, absorb from the first Higgs field, the neutrinophoton vacuum field, and that is the field with respect to which are defined our measurements of space (in meters) and time (in seconds).
+We, ordinary people, absorb from the 1rst Higgs field, the neutrinophoton vacuum field, and that is the field with respect to which are defined our measurements of space (in meters) and time (in seconds).

 The u and d quark from the first generation react with colorforce at a pace of 10^23 reactions per second.
 To give the u and d quark its mass in every reaction, I am forced to conclude that the neutrinophoton absorption must have this pace too.
 In the next two pages will appear reasons how this comes to be.

 As observed from us, the three Higgs fields are superposed onto each other.
 But what are the three field doing when we are not looking?
 That is, when there is no absorption from one of the fields?
 In between the absorptions, as to speak?
 Do the three Higgs field cohere to one vacuum field, when we are not looking?
 Is spacetime spanned up by the third Higgs field, the colored gluon pairs field?
-Then somehow the neutrinophoton Higgs field is an actor, just an actor, in the spacetime gluon pair Higgs field.
+Then somehow the neutrinophoton Higgs field is an actor, just an actor, in the play of the spacetime gluon pair Higgs field.

 Take (3.1), (3.2) and (3.3).
 We take ( i -i ) as a vacuum particle, a vacuum marble, consisting of the gluons i and -i, where i and -i are quaternion units.